MAKING YOUR PROJECTS A SUCCESSFUL ENTERPRISE FOR ALL STAKEHOLDERS

 Knowing the theory is good, however theory applied and knowing how to navigate around the issues they bring is GREAT!
 The book is about the practicality of applying all those project management, motivational and leadership theories to ensure that your complex or large infrastructure project is a success.

 Author :Clement Kwegyir-Afful BSc MSc MAPM CEng FICE

 Director of KAPM Services Limited.
-A specialist project management firm for complex and large infrastructure projects.
+A specialist project management firm that help clients and suppliers achieve their definition of success.